jiangtaozy/note/clean-code.md

 - Small

   - The first rule of functions is that they should be small.
-  - The second ruld of functions is that they should be smaller than that.
+  - The second rule of functions is that they should be smaller than that.

 - Do Only One Thing